trapcodeio/abolish-docs/docs/index.md

 Unlike other validation libraries, Abolish is more focused on **custom validations**.

-You can create your own validation library using abolish and use them in as many projects as you like.
+You can create your own validation library with abolish and use them in as many projects as you like.

 **You validate your data just the way you understand them.**